sirech/talk-tdd-infra-redux/presentation.md

 ???

-- Containers help in our path to production
+- They are an important component in the path to production

 ---